 Workshop BlockTEE'22, 2022

-This paper explores a trustless solution built on top of ODAP, a protocol to conduct asset transfers between gateways.
+Description: This paper explores a trustless solution built on top of ODAP, a protocol to conduct asset transfers between gateways.
 T-ODAP enhances the decentralization of ODAP by leveraging a decentralized view storage, envisioned to be implemented in Polkadot.

 Paper Preprint